pujangampa/Container-Orchestrify/README.md

 # Container-Orchestrify
-The project is designed to automate the build, testing, and deployment processes using Jenkins.
-It leverages Docker for containerization, allowing for easy deployment across different environments.
-The Flask application serves as a static website.
+Implemented CI/CD pipeline using Jenkins and Docker for a static Flask website. automated the build, test and deployment workflows through jenkins.
+Additionally, added build triggering features efficienctly.
+It leverages Docker for containerization automated Docker image build, run, and efficient push to Docker Hub.
+Strengthened and contributed an efficient, secure, automated CI/CD workflow and optimized features enhancing overall user experience.

 ## Project Structure